 The land for which the Tribe seeks trust status is adjacent to an existing parcel of the Elko Colony.
 The Elko Colony, approximately 190 non-contiguous acres adjacent to the city, is one of four separate colonies inhabited by the Te-Moak Tribe of Western Shoshone Indians.
 The population of the Elko Band of the Te-Moak Tribe has grown steadily, but because their land base has remained unchanged for many years additional land is needed for housing and community development.
-This parcel is also largely vacant, but contains two rights-of-way held by the city for water pipelines and storage, and one pending right-of-way application for a future city road.
+This parcel is also largely vacant, but contains two rights-of-way held by the city for water pipelines and storage, and one right of way for a future city road.
 The BLM Elko RMP also identifies this parcel as available for disposal in support of community expansion.

-S. 3185
+S. 617

-S. 3185 proposes to convey approximately 300 acres of BLM-managed lands to the county at no cost for a public motocross park.
+S. 617 proposes to convey approximately 275 acres of BLM-managed lands to the county at no cost for a public motocross park.
 The conveyance would be subject to valid existing rights.
 The bill requires that the land be used only for purposes consistent with the R&PP Act and includes a reversionary clause to enforce that requirement.
 Finally, the bill requires the county to pay all administrative costs associated with the transfer.

 The bill also directs that approximately 373 acres of land currently administered by the BLM be taken into trust for the Tribe.
-The bill requires the BLM, prior to the taking of land into trust, to complete the environmental review process for the conveyance of a pending right-of-way application for a city road.
-S. 3185 also addresses valid existing rights and gaming.
+S. 617 also addresses valid existing rights and gaming.

 As a matter of policy, the BLM supports working with local governments to resolve land tenure issues that advance worthwhile public policy objectives.
 In general, the BLM supports conveyances if the lands are to be used for purposes consistent with the R&PP Act and include a reversionary clause at the discretion of the Secretary to enforce that requirement.
 The BLM strongly believes that open communication between the BLM and tribes is essential in maintaining effective government-to-government relationships.
 In this spirit, the BLM has had a cooperative working relationship with the Te-Moak Tribe of Western Shoshone Indians of Nevada on this requested conveyance.
-As such, the BLM supports S. 3185 with minor technical amendments.
+As such, the BLM supports S. 617 with minor technical amendments.
+To avoid constitutional concerns, the Department of Justice recommends that the bill be revised to make absolutely clear that the city or county would have to agree to the proposed conveyance, which is what we understand Congress intends.
+This change might be accomplished by adding "and subject to the city's or county's agreement" after "without reimbursement" in section 3(a) of the bill.